 These aren’t your mama’s brussel sprouts.
-These could easily turn a hater into a lover!
-Crispy parmsan and panko crusted brussel sprouts with an amazing aioli loaded with roasted garlic.
+I say that because my mom would boil them until they were mush and slather them in butter.
+These Crispy Parmesan Brussel Sprouts with Roasted Garlic Aioli could easily turn a hater into a lover!
+Parmesan and panko crusted brussel sprouts with an amazing aioli loaded with roasted garlic.
 Yum!

 You could serve these as is roasted with the crispy coating and they are so good but the aioli takes them to the next level.
 Maybe a few levels!
 Also, roasting garlic is so simple!